-\\\J is in principle protected against trying to put data above the allocated dimension limits, but there will certainly be problems in the first versions.
+\\\J is in principle protected against trying to put data above the allocated dimension limits, but there may be errors, in principle at least..

 16.2 Tracing variables

 It is possible, using special tracing functions, to track changes of variables, define minimum and maximum values for variables, and test if all required variables get values within any phase of a J run.